2025 NFL Season Predictions: Awards, Playoffs & Super Bowl LX!

 to a coach from one of those teams, the last three years, Dable won it for the Giants when he had his over 500 season with them, a surprise season.

-Well, with the quarterback people thought was a lost cause.
+Well, what the quarterback people thought was a lost cause.

 All three teams propelled a stiff white quarterback